david3214/Page-Interaction-Manager/appscript/README.md

-# Google Apps Script Add-ons
+# Google Apps Script Add-on

 This project is made using [Google Apps Script](https://developers.google.com/apps-script) (It is Javascript with some additional tools and restrictions)